 2. MEDICAL ADHESIVE TAPE FOR EVERYDAY USE

-For not-so-high-pressure situations, micropore paper tape works well.
+Micropore paper tape can also function well in less high-pressure situations.
 It is gentle on the skin (leaving no sticky residue) and stays in place for several days without falling off, even though it's not one of the strongest adhesive tapes.

-Micropore tape is breathable — promoting wound healing — and is easy to remove.
-Able to withstand some moisture and sweat, it's not waterproof, and it's not as flexible or mailable as other adhesive tapes.
+Micropore tape is breathable— promoting wound healing— and easy to remove.
+Although it can withstand some moisture and sweat, it's not waterproof, and it's not as flexible or mailable as other adhesive tapes.

 3. MEDICAL ADHESIVE TAPE FOR ATHLETICS

-Durable Cloth Tape — One of the most versatile and widely used types of medical adhesive tape, cloth tape is flexible and comfortable.
+Cloth tape is one of the most versatile and widely used types of medical adhesive tape.
 It sticks best to the skin (not directly to a cloth dressing or bandage), doesn't leave a sticky residue when removed, tears in any direction, and is ideal for long-term use thanks to its breathability.
-Durable cloth tapes are also often used to secure splints.
+Durable cloth tapes are flexible, comfortable, and often used to secure splints.

 4. WATERPROOF MEDICAL ADHESIVE TAPE